Under the Fair Trading Act it is unlawful for a business to mislead consumers about their products or about consumers’ rights.

 - stock those goods and services in reasonable quantities

 There is no exact definition of ‘reasonable’; it will depend on the market.
 Businesses need to be careful that if supplies are limited, they say so in their advertising.
 The retailer could have a ‘rain check’ system in place to make sure they can get you what you want as soon as possible.
 If they don’t, you can complain to the Commerce Commission.
-For more information or advice contact your local Citizens Advice Bureau or read this factsheet by the Commerce Commission.
+For more information or advice contact your local Citizens Advice Bureau or read about bait advertising on the Commerce Commission website.

 Back to top